JJWizardMP/A-start-search-python/README.md

 - Implement the *A Search Algorithm in a Python project where the notebook show a simulation of the agent's path.
 ### Image to Webp Script:

-Create a virtual python envirement, after this install the dependecies of the project in the 'requirements.txt' file.
+Create a virtual python enviroment, after this install the dependecies of the project in the 'requirements.txt' file.

 Next, run the next command to open jupyter lab: